 Let’s find out how you can do it in the Block Editor.

 In the very first step, highlight the header and click on the “Advanced” from the right-hand side.
 Then enter the anchor text in “HTML Anchor” box.

 Then just go back where you want to link it.
 Just select that text and link it with a # right before the anchor name.
 Check the screenshot given below:

 You have successfully added anchor links to your WordPress Post manually.

-Many WordPress users want to skip the HTML part and looking for an automatic approach.
+Many WordPress users want to skip the HTML part and look for an automatic approach.
 If you are one of them, you can use a table of contents plugin.

-Now let’s see how to add table of contents using the Ultimate Blocks plugin.
+Now let’s see how to add a table of contents using the Ultimate Blocks plugin.

 Step #1: Install & Activate The Plugin